uvarc/rc-website/content/post/2024-july-scratch-purge.md

 {{% accordion-group title="Group" id="faqgroup"%}}

 {{% accordion-item title="1.
 Why are files being deleted? " id="faq-1" %}}
 Scratch is intended as a temporary work directory, not for long-term storage.
 It is not backed up, and old files need to be purged periodically to maintain system stability and filesystem performance.
-This is generally an accepted best practice at HPC centers.
+This is generally an established best practice at HPC centers.
 {{% /accordion-item %}}

 {{% accordion-item title="2.
 How does the file purging work? " id="faq-2" %}}